blackflux/robo-config/README.md

 Each task directory then contains task files and a `snippets` folder.

 The snippets folder contains raw configuration files or parts thereof which are applied using tasks and merge strategies.
-Snippet files can contain variables which need to be provided when the task references the snippet.
+Snippet files can contain variables which need to be provided when a task references the snippet.

 There are two types of task files: